zocky/with-type-checkers/README.md

 # with-type-checkers

-A powerful JavaScript utility for adding runtime type checking and assertions to classes with zero configuration and extensive built-in type checkers.
+A JavaScript/TypeScript utility for adding runtime type checking and assertions to classes.

-## Features

-- **30+ built-in type checkers** - From basic types to complex objects
-- **Class and instance methods** - Type checking available on both static and instance contexts
-- **Flexible assertion modes** - `assert` (throws errors) and `check` (console warnings)
-- **Extensible** - Add your own custom type checkers
-- **Zero dependencies** - Lightweight and self-contained
-- **ES6 class mixin** - Works with any existing class or creates standalone checker classes
-- **TypeScript-friendly** - Full type inference support

 ## Installation